 Other communities with large Muslim populations, such as Detroit, Michigan, have established large private Islamic schools with independent campuses.
 The Crescent Academy International established its $2.4 million facility in suburban Canton, Michigan, in 1991.
 Crescent Academy enrolls students from kindergarten through high school, and offers a comprehensive curriculum which includes academic and religious subjects.
 As the school’s flier explains, “Crescent Academy International is committed to developing students who are empowered by their Islamic faith and practice to live as effective and upright citizens in this society and contribute to its betterment in accordance with their Islamic values.”

 Home schooling is also becoming increasingly popular.
-In many areas Islamic schools do not yet exist; or they are too far away, too expensive, have long waiting lists, or are of questionable quality.
-Some parents are using the Internet to share online resources, lesson plans and course materials, as well as advice, support, and even a social network for those interested in homeschooling their children.
+In many areas Islamic schools do not yet exist, or they are too far away, too expensive, have long waiting lists, or are of questionable quality.
+Some parents are using the internet to share online resources, lesson plans and course materials, as well as offer advice, support, and even a social network for those interested in homeschooling their children.

 However, most young American Muslims continue to be educated in American public schools, for many parents are concerned that their children not be isolated from the larger society.
 Some parents decide to keep their children in the public schools and endeavor to improve the quality of public education, especially as it relates to Islam.
 For example, Shabbir Mansuri, a concerned Muslim parent, established the Council on Islamic Education (CIE) after seeing the way in which his daughter’s public school textbooks presented Islam.
 Mansuri’s organization, which became the Institute on Religion and Civic Values in 2007, is based in Fountain Valley, California, and offers a variety of publications, participates in ongoing meetings with textbook publishers, provides in-service workshops for teachers, and facilitates a speakers bureau.

 In other ways, Muslim students in American public schools have played an active role in transforming how mainstream society sees their community.
-For example, in 2009, when Ramadan fell during September, Muslim student-athletes and their coaches in Dearborn, Michigan ran high-school football practices late at night in order to ensure the health and safety of fasting students.
-Their story was the subject of a documentary film, Fordson: Faith, Fasting, Football, released in 2011.
+In 2009, when Ramadan fell during September, Muslim student-athletes and their coaches in Dearborn, Michigan ran high-school football practices late at night in order to ensure the health and safety of fasting students.
+Their story was the subject of a documentary film, Fordson: Faith, Fasting, Football (2011).